NREL/PLEXOS2PRAS.jl/README.md

 __Step 5: Run the solution processor utility__

 Once you have results for all of the Models you want to represent in PRAS, run the solution processing script to convert them all to JLD files.
-Run this in the same folder as your XML database - the script will automatically find the relevant solution files, run `h5plexos` on them, convert the HDF5 files to RAS systems, and save the systems into a JLD file in your current folder:
+Run this in the same folder as your XML database - the script will automatically find the relevant solution files, run `h5plexos` on them, convert the HDF5 files to RAS systems, and save the systems into a JLD file:

 ```
-plexos2pras process-solutions 4
+plexos2pras process-solutions --nprocs 4 PRAS_systems.jld
 ```

-In the above example, the `4` defines the max number of solutions to be processed in parallel.
+In the above example, the `--nprocs 4` defines the max number of solutions to be processed in parallel.
 If you have more than four solutions to process, have more than four logical cores on your machine, and can afford to use extra memory, you can increase the number to something higher.

 __Step 5: Load into PRAS__